 Find out if you need an Electronic Travel Authorization (eTA) or a visitor Visa

-Warning - There may be delays ranging from 30 to 90 days depending on the countries, click here to find out what your situation is.
+Warning - There may be delays ranging from 30 to 90 days depending on the countries.

 Since March 15, 2016, visa-exempt foreign nationals who fly to or transit through Canada need an Electronic Travel Authorization (eTA).